NITTY-GRITTY of PREFERRED SHARES - how they work

 Or a covenant may say that "Common share dividends may be paid only from the earned surplus".
 The company can get around this restriction by reclassifying equity from "Stated Capital" to "Earned Surplus".
 For example, if all the shares were originally issued at 'no par value' all the proceeds would be sitting in Stated Capital.
 By reissuing the common equity with shares of a low par value, the surplus would become free for distribution to common shareholders.
 This kind of thing happens after a period of sever losses have depleted the Earned Surplus account.

 Friendly takeovers are often accomplished using mechanism called A Plan Of Arrangement.
 These are judged 'fair' by the investment banker the company hires to say so.
 The price offered will probably not be $25 par value.
 More likely it would be the market value of a similar issue of investment grade.
-Not tendering is not really an option because they have mechanisms to squeeze out the die hards.
+Not tendering is not really an option because they have mechanisms to squeeze out the diehards - the shares may be delisted and the collateral assets stripped.
 Nor should you expect an approval vote for preferred owners separate from the common shareholders.

 Preferred Owners vis-a-vis Debt Owners